There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 Now you know the best SEO practices that you can apply to your startup.
 Before completing this guide, let’s skim through some of the worst SEO practices that you should avoid at all costs.

-There are a number of SEO practices you should avoid at all costs as it will have a great impact on your rankings and organic traffic.
+There are several SEO practices you should avoid at all costs as they will have a great impact on your rankings and organic traffic.
 These are the top SEO practices you should avoid:

 Stay Away from Blackhat SEO

 Startups should be aware of Blackhat SEO tactics.
 Blackhat SEO tactics are unethical SEO methods that are against search engine rules.
 Using these strategies can lead to severe punishment for your website which can result in complete removal from the search engine result pages.